PoCInnovation/PoCtf/README.md

 We made 3 Reverse Engineering challenges:

- - Vault: We made a polymorphic binary and now we want you to inspect it in order to find the data we hide in the ELF sections.
+ - **Vault**: We made a polymorphic binary and now we want you to inspect it in order to find the data we hide in the ELF sections.
- - Robbery: This time we made a polymorphic AND metamorphic binary.
+ -**Robbery**: This time we made a polymorphic AND metamorphic binary.
 We want you to find what is the real instruction at offset 401ad1.
 Our binary is tricky, it changes it's hash and instructions everytime you run it.
- - Reverse PCAP: We give you a binary that acts like a virus by sending files to someone.
+ - **Reverse PCAP**: We give you a binary that acts like a virus by sending files to someone.
 You don't need to run the virus but only to reverse it in order to understand how he is encrypting the files.
 Once you've done that, you will have to inspect the pcapng capture in order to find the malicious data packets in order to decrypt their data.

  ###  Steganography
  Steganography is the use of various methods to hide information from unwanted eyes.
 In ancient times, steganography was mostly done physically.